Our Philosophy

 Building Communities

-Early Years @ Phoenix Park is situated in a community Hub.
-We are very fortunate to have the Phoenix Park play ground on our door step as well as the Phoenix Park library and the Phoenix Park Community centre which have welcomed us the use of their facilities.
-We have also built strong partnerships with other local children centres, local primary schools who we visit and they visit us and of course the Urban Forest Reserve where our children engage when out on country
+Early Years @ Phoenix Park is situated in a community hub.
+We are very fortunate to have the Phoenix Park play ground on our door step, as well as the Phoenix Park library and the Phoenix Park Community centre, which have welcomed us the use of their facilities.
+We have also built strong partnerships with other local children centres, local primary schools, and the Urban Forest Reserve where our children go out on country.

-The children at EYPP spend lots of time in the community, even our littlest learners are often seen out and about in our four seated stroller visiting local cafes for a baby chino, rolling down the hills at Treyvaud Memorial Park or purchasing resources from Chadstone shopping centre.
-It is an expectation that the children at EYPP are not only heard but seen in the community so will attend many excursions both big and small.
+The children at EYPP spend lots of time in the community, even our littlest learners are often seen out and about in our four-seated stroller visiting local cafes for a baby chino, rolling down the hills of Treyvaud Memorial Park, or purchasing resources from Chadstone shopping centre.
+It is an expectation that the children at EYPP are not only heard, but are seen in the community too, so we plan many excursions big and small.

 Working Together